Percussion Institute Residency with Aiyun Huang

 The Percussion institute will focus on the music of living composers, in addition to several premieres of festival commissions for percussion quartet.
 Participants may also suggest repertoire for the studio to work on together.

 Advanced percussionists (familiar with contemporary technique): Focus will be on performance practice and issues of music already prepared as well as exploration of the most challenging of repertoire with score study, performance classes and lessons culminating in a studio recital.

-In addition to the solo work, participants will join in the rehearsing and performance of new works for chamber ensembles, either discovering first hand what it is like to work with a composer to bring a new work to light or lending their experience to the piece and the composer.
+In addition to the solo work, participants will join in the rehearsing and performance of new works for chamber ensembles, discovering first hand what it is like to work with a composer to bring a new work to light, lending their experience to the piece and the composer.